Plant Showdown: Russian Sage vs. Lavender

 Both Russian sage and lavender can also be ingredients for making perfumes, candles, essential oils, and more.
 They both have leaves filled with oil that, when rubbed together or broken, releases a pleasant scent.
 And while you can find countless products on the market that include lavender and sage, it’s both easier and more cost-effective to simply grow your own.

 As we mentioned before, lavender buds can be used in pastries and other desserts.
 Its aroma and flavor are sweeter than that of the Russian sage, which has a more earthy, herbaceous taste.
 It’s also a more distinct flavor, whereas Russian sage may not be as detectable in dishes.
+French lavender and English lavender (Lavandula angustifolia) are among the most popular types of lavender used in cooking, with English lavender generally considered the best culinary choice for its clean, sweet flavor.

 Lavender and Russian sage will deliver plentiful drifts of violet color, and they’re the ideal accent plant for nearly every sunny landscape.
 They both add color and texture, and each one can fit a variety of styles, from cottage and Mediterranean gardens to contemporary and desert aesthetics.
+Their silvery, gray-green foliage creates a soft, airy look even when not in bloom, and bees love both plants, making them excellent choices for pollinator-friendly gardens.

 These long-flowering perennials bloom from mid-summer through early fall.
 Their vivid purple-blue blooms will give you incredible fragrance and abundant foliage for months on end.
 Their flowers also differ from lavender because they’re spiked and grow further down the stalk.